11. INSTRUMENT POLICY

 £190.00 £43.00 per month £24.00 per month

-The Assisted Purchase Programme makes it easy for you to give your child a musical instrument
+The Instrument Purchase Programme makes it easy for you to give your child a musical instrument

 that he or she will love to play without having to wait.
 Joining the Instrument Loan Programme’s

 maintenance plan also covers you for normal wear and tear during the life of the instrument.